iped-docker/iped/README.md

 There are 2 Dockerfiles in this repository:

 - dependencies: basic runtime environment, with openjdk and libraries.
-Used by the other 2 docker images.
+Used by the other docker image.

 - precompiled: Adds the precompiled IPED to the basic environment (which is ipeddocker/dependencies).